OcheOps/OcheOps/README.md

 ### Hi there 👋
 - 🔭 I’m currently working on ... making the world a better place one line of code at a time
 - 🌱 I’m currently learning ...
-C++
 - 👯 I’m looking to collaborate on ...
 Backend,Devops and blockchain
 - 🤔 I’m looking for help with ...
 Frontend,mobile devlopment and Machine Learning
 - 💬 Ask me about ...
 Anything on tech